 We measured the corrected integrated density (CID) of SOX2-GFP immunofluorescence from z-stacks using the open-source platform Fiji (Schindelin et al., 2012).
-We first established a taste bud region-of-interest (ROI^a) encompassing each K8+ taste bud (red).
+We first established a taste bud region-of-interest (ROI^a) encompassing each K8+ taste bud (Texas Red channel).
 SOX2-GFP CID was quantified within the ROI^a to obtain SOX2-GFP corrected fluorescence within each taste bud.
-To quantify SOX2-GFP corrected fluorescence of FFP walls plus perigemmal cells, we set a new ROI (ROI^b) delimiting the papilla walls and taste bud.
-However, in ROI^b we masked the area corresponding to the taste bud ROI^a, and quantified SOX2-GFP CID within the ROI^{b-a} to obtained SOX2-GFP corrected fluorescence within each papilla.
-CID was obtained using the following calculation: Corrected integrated density = Integrated density - (Area selected × Mean value of background) (Gavet and Pines, 2010).
-For whole section analysis of cell proliferation by Ki67 immunoreactivity, representative sections were selected from a region of the tongue where fungiform and filliform papillae are adequately distributed for the analysis.
+To quantify SOX2-GFP corrected fluorescence of FFP walls plus PG cells, we set a new ROI (ROI^b) delimiting the papilla walls and taste bud.
+However, in ROI^b we masked the area corresponding to the taste bud ROI^a, and quantified SOX2-GFP CID within the ROI^{b-a} to obtain SOX2-GFP corrected fluorescence within each papilla.
+CID was obtained using the following calculation: corrected integrated density=integrated density - (area selected×mean value of background) (Gavet and Pines, 2010).

+For whole-section analysis of cell proliferation by Ki67 immunoreactivity, representative sections were selected from a region of the tongue in which FF and filiform papillae are adequately distributed for the analysis.
 This region of the tongue is located 480 μm from the tip of the tongue.